 True to Jane's word, the Lucky Lockup was dry.

 Daria and Jane sat at a table next to a support post, beneath a reassuringly familiar metal lantern.
 Faded tapestries covered the rough adobe walls to ward off the northern chill.
-The smoky air buzzed with a dozen different languages both murmured and spoken.
+The smoky air buzzed with murmurs in a dozen different languages.
 A free Argonian woman sat on a rug in a shadowed corner, her emerald-scaled hands gently beating a pair of hand drums, the percussion as steady and smooth as a spring rain back home.

 "The food isn't bad, but it does take some time to get used to it," Jane said, as she dipped her bread into the mashed insect guts.